vanallenlab/pnet-simulation/README.md

 ## Reproducing analyses
 ### Figure 1: Joint simulation with linear and nonlinear signal
-For the joint simulation (we call this '2D' sometimes since both linear and nonlinear signal are simulated jointly):
+For the joint simulation (also called "2D" sometimes since both linear and nonlinear signal are simulated jointly):
 1. Run model with `config_2D_*` yamls: `src/run_model_on_pure_simulated_data.py`
 2. Analyze with `notebooks/analysis/get_2D_simulation_results.ipynb`.
 The Figure 1 panels will be saved to the directory specified in `project_config.py` as `FIGURE_1_DIR`.

 ### Figure 2: Single-gene spike-in simulation
-For the single-gene spike-in (we call this "1D" at times since just simulating linear signal) the order of operations is roughly:
+For the single-gene spike-in (also called "1D" at times since simulating linear signal):
 1. Make & save perturbed datasets to a folder: `src/pnet/make_perturbed_genotype_datasets.py`
 2. Make configs: `notebooks/make_config_files_for_single-gene_perturbed_data.ipynb`
 3. Run model using configs: `src/pnet/run_model_on_perturbed_data.py`